jhpyle/docassemble/_docs/development.md

 If you want to use that package within your Playground, you could go to "Playground," open the "Packages" folder, click the "Pull" button, put the URL into the "GitHub URL" field, and click the "Pull" button.
+If you want to do another "pull" from GitHub later, go to "Playground," open the "Packages" folder, select the package you want to update, and then click the "Pull" button.
+It will default the "GitHub URL" to the URL of the package.

 If you are using the [GitHub integration] feature, you can then publish changes to the GitHub repository by clicking the "GitHub" button.

-# Editing Playground files in a text editor on a local machine
+# <a name="localediting"></a>Editing Playground files in a text editor on a local machine

 If you are running **docassemble** [Docker] on a local machine, and you are not using S3 or Azure Blob Storage, you can use